DataMedSci/mcpartools/README.rst

 Full documentation can be found here: https://mcpartools.readthedocs.io/

-If you would like to download the code and modify it, read first `contribution guide <docs/contributing.rst>`__.
+If you would like to download the code and modify it, read first `contribution guide <CONTRIBUTING.rst>`__.